OpenText Data Protector vs Oracle Data Guard comparison

 Find out what your peers are saying about OpenText Data Protector vs. Oracle Data Guard and other solutions.
 Updated: May 2024.

-OpenText Data Protector is ranked 24th in Backup and Recovery with 99 reviews while Oracle Data Guard is ranked 11th in Backup and Recovery with 31 reviews.
+OpenText Data Protector is ranked 24th in Backup and Recovery with 100 reviews while Oracle Data Guard is ranked 10th in Backup and Recovery with 31 reviews.
 OpenText Data Protector is rated 7.6, while Oracle Data Guard is rated 8.4.
 The top reviewer of OpenText Data Protector writes "User-friendly, competitive, agent-based, and easy to manage".
-On the other hand, the top reviewer of Oracle Data Guard writes "Ensures our databases stay in sync between the main and disaster recovery sites".
-OpenText Data Protector is most compared with Veeam Backup & Replication, Commvault Cloud, Veritas NetBackup, HPE StoreOnce and Symantec Data Loss Prevention, whereas Oracle Data Guard is most compared with Veeam Backup & Replication, Zerto, Veritas NetBackup, Commvault Cloud and Carbonite Server.
+On the other hand, the top reviewer of Oracle Data Guard writes "Ensures high availability, disaster recovery, and data protection for Oracle databases through features like real-time data synchronization, automatic failover and zero data loss".
+OpenText Data Protector is most compared with Veeam Backup & Replication, Commvault Cloud, Veritas NetBackup, Symantec Data Loss Prevention and HPE StoreOnce, whereas Oracle Data Guard is most compared with Veeam Backup & Replication, Zerto, Veritas NetBackup, Commvault Cloud and Rubrik.
 See our OpenText Data Protector vs. Oracle Data Guard report.

 See our list of best Backup and Recovery vendors.